-Street light poles and utility poles in the community are property of the City of Selma/Schertz or GVEC.
-They are not to be used as bulletin boards.
+Street light poles and utility poles in the community are property of CPS Energy.
+They are not to be used as bulletinboards.

 Painting of Dwelling & Trim Color Standards

 If you plan to paint your main dwelling the exact same color as originally painted by the builder then this would be considered maintenance and no approval for improvement required.